cbaggers/cbaggers.github.com/_posts/2017-04-18-geometry-shader-shenanigans.md

 in vec4[2][10] foo; // in the geometry shader
 ```

 Simple right?
 I thought so and I updated my compiler to work with this.
 I kept having this nagging feeling though, something about interface blocks.
 Turns out I should have listened to the feeling sooner.
-Support for arrays of arrays only arrive in GLSL in v4.3..shit.
-Before that you needed to use and interface block:
+Support for arrays of arrays only arrive in GLSL in v4.3 and before that you needed to use an interface block:

 ```
 out VertexOuts